Find Your Perfect School

 Students in the Hydrology and Atmospheric Science major acquire a fundamental knowledge of hydrology, including the water cycle.
 Their understanding of the water cycle covered its journey from below the Earth’s surface to above its surface, which covers both theory and application.
 Students are well-prepared to take on entry-level geological and hydrology technicians’ challenges due to said comprehensive understanding.

 Every student must choose a sub-plan that will serve as their program of study.
-First, the Atmospheric Science sub-plan focuses on the myriad of climate, weather and hydrometeorological phenomena and their effects on humans.
-Students participate in a wide range of hydrology courses following NWS, WMO and AMS standards.
+First, the Atmospheric Science sub-plan focuses on the myriad of climate, weather, and hydrometeorological phenomena and their effects on humans.
+Students participate in a wide range of hydrology courses following NWS, WMO, and AMS standards.

-Second, the Environmental Hydrology and Water Resources sub-plan focuses on the water, including its origins, properties and distribution.
+Second, the Environmental Hydrology and Water Resources sub-plan focuses on the water, including its origins, properties, and distribution.
 Students learn about water-related issues, both natural and brought on by human activities, and their possible solutions.
-Water use from several perspectives, from economic and scientific to social, legal and environmental – are also studied.
+Water use from several perspectives, from economic and scientific to social, legal, and environmental – are also studied.

-UArizona also offers accelerated BS-to-MS programs where students can earn both a bachelor’s degree and a master’s degree in five years.
+Arizona also offers accelerated BS-to-MS programs where students can earn both a bachelor’s degree and a master’s degree in five years.
 The BS in Hydrology and Atmospheric Sciences and MS in Hydrology degree program is most popular.

 Open the floodgates of job opportunities with a valuable degree from UArizona – the BS in Hydrology and Atmospheric Sciences degree!